How to Make Your AI Content Look 100% Human

 3. Use Real-World Examples and Stories

 AI-generated text tends to stay generic.
 Human writers add specifics, examples, mini-stories or real data points.
 Letâs say youâre writing about productivity tips.
-Drop in a quick anecdote about how you manage your own workflow.
-Even one relatable sentence can make a huge difference in authenticity.

 4. Break AI Writing Patterns